Panzerschrek/U-00DC-Sprache-site/_posts/2024-09-24-stack-allocations.md

 Lastly I added a macro `scoped_array`, which combines `alloca` operator call and `array_over_external_memory` container instance creation (and wraps unsafe calls).

-After this was done I managed to use `scoped_array` in some places in Ü code.
+After this was done I managed to use `scoped_array` in some places in Compiler1 code (written in Ü).

 ### Current approach